Jamaine Winborne

 Jamaine L. Winborne (born December 26, 1980) is an American former professional football player who was a cornerback for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Virginia Cavaliers.

-Early years
+Early life

 Winborne attended Indian River High School, in Chesapeake, Virginia, playing for the school's football team, which won the VHSL state championship in 1995.

 Career

 Winborne was signed by the New York Giants as an undrafted free agent in 2004.
 He was waived by the Giants, but later signed with the Baltimore Ravens.
 He played 17 games for the Ravens over two season in the NFL.
 He also played for the Cologne Centurions of NFL Europe, and the Montreal Alouettes of the Canadian Football League.